Boßler family: cultural and social significance

 In the natural sciences, the chemical element Darmstadtium, with atomic number 110 in the group 10 elements of the periodic table, is also associated with the name Bossler.

 Entrepreneurship

-Bosler brothers and cattle breeding on the Plains

-The Pennsylvania Dutch branch, i.e. the US-American part of the family, descends from Johann Wilhelm Boßler, the youngest son of Johann Valentin Boßler from Ernsthofen near Darmstadt.

-Johann Wilhelm emigrated to Philadelphia on the Bilander Thistle from Rotterdam in 1738.
-His personal signature was Johann Wilhelm Boßler and he was married to a née Longenecker.
-His descendants included important cattle barons who are considered pioneers of cattle breeding and the cattle trade with reference to the Great Plains.
-In addition, members of the Bosler family were active as bankers, real estate entrepreneurs, philanthropists and patrons.
-With the cattle baron John Herman Bosler (1830-1897), a family member also belonged to the Electoral College for the Democrats.
-His brother James Williamson Bosler (1833-1883), himself a cattle baron, served as a member of the Iowa General Assembly, was a delegate to the Democratic National Convention in Charleston and subsequently acted for the Grand Old Party, of which he was a member of the Republican National Committee.

-The Boslers from Carlisle, descended from the Pennsylvania Dutch branch, are also documented in literature under the surname Bossler.
-High-ranking politicians and statesmen belonged to the Social network of bankers and agro-industrialists Bosler.

-The ghost town of Bosler in Wyoming was named after James Williamson Bosler.

 Court gunsmith of the landgraves of Darmstadt

 Members of the dynasty and descendants of the gunsmith Christian Boßler made a name for themselves as hesse-darmstadt court gunsmiths.
 They created rifles that can still be found in public or private collections throughout Europe and have even found their way into the catalogues of Christie's, the global auction house.
 All in all, these family members have achieved a high social standing, are part of Hesse-Darmstadt's hunting history and have attained pioneer status through their famous creative art in the manufacture of air rifles.

 The air rifles of the hesse-darmstadt court gunsmiths Johann Peter (1689–1742) and Friedrich Jacob Boßler (1717–1793) so famous that they were copied during the lifetime of their creators.